Dates, times, and date-times are commonly used variable types in data analysis. In SAS, dates and times are numeric variables.

 A Julian date is represented in the form of yyddd or yyyyddd

-yy or yyyy represents the year for 2 digits or 4 digits and ddd is the number of the day of the year.
+yy or yyyy represents the year for two or four digits, and ddd is the number of the day of the year.
 The value ddd is between 001 and 365 (or 366 for a leap year).
 For instance, the SAS Julian date for January 11, 2020, is 2020011.